Cooloola

 Cooloola is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Cooloola's dwelling structure, as per the latest Census, consisted of 85.2% houses and 14.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+Cooloola's dwelling structure, as per the latest Census, consisted of 85.2% houses and 14.7% other dwellings such as semi-detached homes, apartments, and others.
 In comparison, Non-Metro Qld had 91.8% houses and 8.2% other dwellings.
-Home ownership in Cooloola was at 57.4%, with the remaining dwellings either mortgaged (19.9%) or rented (22.7%).
-The median monthly mortgage repayment in Cooloola was $1,300, lower than Non-Metro Qld's average of $1,326.
-The median weekly rent figure in Cooloola was $280, compared to Non-Metro Qld's $290.
-Nationally, Cooloola's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Home ownership in Cooloola stood at 57.4%, with mortgaged dwellings at 19.9% and rented ones at 22.7%.
+The median monthly mortgage repayment was $1,300, lower than Non-Metro Qld's average of $1,326.
+The median weekly rent in Cooloola was $280, compared to Non-Metro Qld's $290.
+Nationally, Cooloola's mortgage repayments were significantly lower at $1,300 than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing